lucicdanilo/feedbackappapi/README.md

 ## Instructions

+First you should connect to MongoDB.
+In .env file you can paste connection string in DB_CONNECT.

 Application have three categories for feedback: projects, CV and website.
 You can access this categories on following links:

 For projects: